Lucy Kibaki

-Lucy Muthoni Kibaki (13 January 1936 – 26 April 2016) was the wife of former Kenyan President Mwai Kibaki and was First Lady of Kenya from 2002 to 2013.
+Lucy Mūthoni Kibaki (13 January 1936 – 26 April 2016) was the wife of former Kenyan President Mwai Kibaki and was the third First Lady of Kenya from 2002 to 2013.

 Biography

-Lucy Muthoni was born in 1936.
+Lucy Mūthoni was born in 1936.
 Her parents were Rev. John Kagai, a pastor of the Presbyterian Church of East Africa and Rose Nyachomba, in Mukurwe-ini, Nyeri County, (formerly Nyeri District in Central Province), Kenya.
 She was educated at Alliance Girls High School, then trained as a teacher, working first at Kamwenja Teachers College and later at Kambui College in Kiambu, where she rose to the post of principal.

 She met Emilio Mwai Kibaki in 1959.
 After a two-year romance, they married in 1961, with Lucy quitting her teaching career in 1963.
-They had four children: Judy Wanjiku, Jimmy Kibaki, David Kagai and Tony Githinji.
-She was a grandmother to Mwai Kibaki jnr Sean Andrew, Rachael Muthoni, and others.
-Kibaki was a patron of the Kenya Girl Guides Association.
+They had four children.

-Lucy Kibaki died on 26 April 2016 at Bupa Cromwell Hospital in London, after brief hospitalization at the Nairobi Hospital for chest pains.
+Lucy died on 26 April 2016 at Bupa Cromwell Hospital in London, after a brief hospitalization at the Nairobi Hospital for chest pains.
 She was 80.

 Charitable work

-Lucy was known for supporting disadvantaged and disabled people.
+Lucy Kibaki was involved in programs to tackle HIV/AIDS.
 She chaired the Organization of the 40 African First Ladies Against HIV/AIDS.
+She initiated Starehe Girls Center and the Mama Lucy Kibaki Hospital.
+Lucy Kibaki was known for supporting disadvantaged and disabled people.

+Lucy was a patron of the Kenya Girl Guides Association.